ChicagoPark/DSA/README.md

 ## [##] Chicago Realization
-1. `local variable can be used` from the belonged function `whether we initialize` the value `from the conditional argument`.
-(Before the function is returned?)
-2. `Efficiently check the duplicates`: Put the visited values in the list and use `in`!
+1. `Efficiently check the duplicates`: Put the visited values in the list and use `in`!
 (Without temporal variable such as list, we should use two loops to compare)
-3. [`Linked list`]When we assign a data to the node at the left side of the code, the node is updated.
+2. [`Linked list`]When we assign a data to the node at the left side of the code, the node is updated.